lloo099/thomasjjc/README.md

 ## 🚀 Research Highlights
 Machine learning and systems, with a focus on efficient training and inference:
 - **Efficient LLM Fine-Tuning**: Developed QuZO and LoRETTA frameworks to push the limit of parameter-efficient and quantized tuning strategies.
-- **Hardware-Aware ML**: Designed acceleration methods on FPGAs and analog-mixed chips for DNN inference and edge AI.
+- **Hardware-Aware ML**: Designed acceleration methods on FPGAs and NPU chips for DNN inference and edge AI.
-- **Algorithm/Hardware Co-Design**: Collaborated on vertical-stack optimization across algorithms, model architectures, and hardware implementation.
+- **Algorithm/Hardware Co-Design**: Collaborated on the hardware compiler optimization across algorithms and model simulator.

 ---

 ## 📷 Fun Fact

-I enjoy exploring the intersection of **AI algorithms and hardware**—whether it's crafting efficient transformer models, squeezing memory on an edge chip, or analyzing RLHF/DPO training ability.
+I enjoy exploring the intersection of **AI algorithms and hardware**—whether it's crafting efficient LLM models, squeezing memory on an edge chip, or analyzing training efficiency.

 ---